markupgo/markupgo-node/README.md

 Node client for the [MarkupGo API](https://markupgo.com/).

 It provides methods to generate images and PDFs from templates, URLs, or HTML.
+It also supports converting over 130 document formats to PDF, including `.docx`, `.xlsx`, `.pptx`, and more.

 ## Installation